Client Side Routing 🖥 💻

 )};

-The useParam
+useParam hook

-, which represents dynamic values embedded within the URL, and is often used to identify specific resources.
+The useParam hook retrieves the route parameter from the URL.
+This allows us to access /:id, which represents dynamic values embedded within the URL, and is often used to identify specific resources.